HuiziRen1117/Kaggle-Practice/README.md

 It seems "GarageCars"(size of garage in car capacity) and house price have great linear correlation.
 "GarageCarS" is an orderal variable ranked from 0 to 4.
 4 means biggest size which in general makes sense as usually it takes higher price to have a bigger garage.
 However we also notice that most size of garage is concentrated between 0 and 3, and we don't see such linear correlation in size value 4.
 Also there are more outliers in size 3 and 4 than smaller size.

 ## 4. Feature Engineering
 Next I will do some feature engineering to the existing dataset.
-Since in reality even structured datasets will have some missing value, not clean data formating issues, and need further modification.
-This section will therefore include imputing missing data, re-defining categorical & numerical variables, dropping existing irrelavant features, or adding & merging new features.
+Since in reality even structured datasets will have some missing value, not clean data formating issues, and further transformation needed.
+This section will therefore include imputing missing data, re-defining categorical & numerical variables, getting dummy variables, dropping existing irrelavant features, or adding & merging new features.

 ### 4.1 Missing Values
 Usually dataset will contain a lot of missing data.
 Some of them are not really "missing" just because they are none in nature.For example, quality measurements of a garage can have **NA** when there is no garage.
 In this case there is no need to impute the missing data.
 However there are other types of missing value requiring filling in order to maintain effectiveness of data.